dimanikulin/fva/FVADocMD/WhatILearnedAsProductManager.md

 - "Was it a good idea to start from coding?", - you will ask me.
 - "Again no. I would have started from [Design Thinking](../FVADocX/DesignThinking.pptx), if I was familiar with it."

-&nbsp;&nbsp;&nbsp; Design Thinking is a process of preparation, which consists of seven stages of creating a product:
+Design Thinking is a process of preparation, which consists of seven stages of creating a product:

 - **Empathize-who, goal, do** Here you need to create an artifact called "Empathy Map" with a formula - who, goal, do;
 - **Empathize-see, say, do, hear** Here you need to create an artifact called "Empathy Map" with a formula - see, say, do, hear;